gradlund/personalWebsite/README.md

 # Personal Website Project

 This website was a project for Introduction to Web Development.
 The site was built in Visual Studio Code utilizing HTML, CSS, and JavaScript languages, as well as Bootstrap and jQuery frameworks.
-Wireframes and a sitemap can be found in their respective folders in this repo.
+Wireframes and a sitemap can be found at the bottom of the Markdown as well as in their respective folders in this repo.
 Due to Grand Canyon University policy, code snippets are only allowed and will be the only code provided.

 #### Languages
 HTML, CSS, and JavaScript